raulshma/tech-ticker/docs/Documentation.md

             *   Response (`204 No Content`) (Typically soft delete by setting `IsActive = false`)
             *   Error Responses: `401 Unauthorized`, `403 Forbidden`, `404 Not Found`.
 *   **Data Storage (PostgreSQL - see Section 5 for full schema):** `Categories`, `Products`.
+*   **Recent Enhancements:**
+    *   Enhanced product catalog with improved search and filtering
+    *   Support for product specifications stored as JSONB
+    *   Comprehensive audit trail for all product changes
+    *   Bulk operations for product management
+    *   Advanced categorization with hierarchical support
 *   **Business Logic Details:**
     *   Slug generation: If a slug is not provided for a category, generate it from the name (lowercase, replace spaces with hyphens, ensure uniqueness by appending a number if needed).
     *   Product deletion: Default to soft delete (set `IsActive = false`).